sei40kr/fast-gitignore/README.md

-# fast-gitignore
+# gibo-fzf

-A fork of oh-my-zsh plugin, [gitignore](https://github.com/robbyrussell/oh-my-zsh/tree/master/plugins/gitignore).
+Use gibo interactively.